uni-notes/uni-notes/docs/Open_Electives/Economics/06 Elements of Market.md

 $S = \beta_1 + \beta_2 P_{t-1}$

-for commodities with large gestation period
+For commodities with large gestation period, such as agricultural

-agricultural

 ### Terms